 Furthermore, its fine grain makes it more attractive.
 It is one of those wood that is easy to work with in terms of shaping and polishing.

-Pieces from maple wood can easily match with other pieces of the room.
+In addition, pieces from maple wood can easily match with other pieces of the room.

 #7: African Padauk